-Scenario Effective Date Customer's eligibility is changing from ALTCS to AHCCCS Medical Services Enrollment with the health plan begins the day after the last day of ALTCS eligibility.
-All other initial enrollment Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.
+Scenario Effective Date Enrollment with the health plan begins the day after the last day of ALTCS eligibility.
+Customers must be given an opportunity to choose a health plan.
+See How to Pre- Enroll a Customer in an AHCCCS Complete Care (ACC) Health Plan All other initial enrollment Enrollment with the health plan begins on the effective date of eligibility for AHCCCS Medical Assistance, but no earlier than the first day of the month of application.

+Term Definition

-Term Definition The date that the AHCCCS Health Plan becomes responsible for providing AHCCCS covered services.
+Effective date of enrollment The date that the AHCCCS Complete Care

+(ACC) plan becomes responsible for

+providing AHCCCS covered services.